nyantropy/Gravitas/ENGINE_UI_RUNTIME_ARCHITECTURE.md

 - Scroll layout clips and offsets content but does not yet own scrollbars, scroll ranges, virtualization, or input gestures.
 - Pixel units are preliminary and not yet DPI-aware.
-- Existing game UI is still mostly manually positioned and must migrate incrementally.
+- Game UI has migrated to layout/composition ownership.
+Some specialized composition internals still use primitive layouts directly where reusable widgets do not exist yet, such as minimap grids, skill-tree lines, and debug overlays.

 ### Rendering